-- At the beginning of each regional competition and the beginning of the final competition, regional coordinators/hosts or the final round coordinator must designate three coaches or representatives of the participating schools to serve as the protest committee for that regional competition or the final competition. - 2.
-Protests concerning witness testimony will be handled in the manner described above.
+- 1. Protests can only be filed regarding conduct that takes place during the course of the trial. - 2.
+At the beginning of the final competition, AAJ staff and the National Coordinators will designate up to six coaches, representatives of the participating schools, or AAJ members as the protest committee for the final competition. - 3.
+Protests concerning witness testimony will be handled in the manner described above in the "Facts Outside the Record" section.
 All other protests must be lodged with the regional host, who will promptly convene the protest committee.
-After lodging an official protest, the protesting coach must inform the opposing team's coach, and coaches from both teams are required to meet in the coaches' Zoom room or courthouse hallway to confer.
+In the national finals, protests must be formally lodged by emailing Jennifer Rafter, Kathryn Schwacha, and Tricia Cooley.
+After lodging an official protest, the protesting coach must inform the opposing team's coach, and coaches from both teams are required to meet in the courthouse hallway to confer.
 Protest committee members who are coaches or representatives of the protesting law school or of the law school against which the protest is lodged may not participate in deciding the protest.
-However, every protest must be decided by at least three (3) protest committee members. - 3.
-If by disqualification, unavailability, or otherwise, less than three (3) members of the protest committee remain, an additional qualified member or members will be selected by the regional coordinator/host or the final round coordinator. - 4.
+However, every protest must be decided by at least three (3) protest committee members. - 4.
+If by disqualification, unavailability, or otherwise, less than three (3) members of the protest committee remain, an additional qualified member or members will be selected by the national coordinators. - 5.
 Protests may be considered and decided according to such procedures and standards as the protest committee may determine, subject to the following quidelines: - a.
 Protests are not intended to be and should not become part of the competitive process.
 They are a last resort and should be lodged only for an alleged substantial violation of the competition rules and relevant ethical standards.
-If the protest committee determines a protest is without merit or frivolous, the protest committee may impose sanctions on the protesting team. - b.
+If the protest committee determines a protest is without merit or frivolous, the protest committee may impose sanctions on the protesting team.

+- b.
 Since uncertainty and surprise play a role in many trials, the protest committee should give weight to whether the protesting team was able, or through the use of resourceful trial techniques should have been able, to neutralize the protested conduct. - c.
 The protest committee may, but is not required to, consult with the judges of the protested round, the coaches of the involved teams, the team members, and the witnesses in the round in deciding the protest. - d.
 Protests should be determined as soon as practicable. - e.
-The regional coordinator shall be present during meetings of the protest committee and will compile a complete report of all protest committee proceedings.
-This report must be emailed to Kathryn Schwacha at Kathryn.Schwacha@justice.org within an hour of the protest's resolution.
+Protest results are final and can't be appealed.